 Under “Number of credits received within your programme” you should list the number of credits you have in your programme in Ladok at the time of application.
 If you have studied courses outside of your programme (from LU or outside LU) that you want to include in your degree, please count those in.

 You should upload all required supporting documents as listed below even though only the Statement of Purpose is mandatory according to the system.
 Any extra documents, e.g. Alternative study structure or study results from international and other Swedish higher education institutions can be added under the next available Enclosure, marked in yellow.

-Enclosures should be in PDF-format (Word is also accepted), but not in Pages (.pages) format.
+Enclosures should be in PDF- or Word-format, but not in Pages (.pages) format.

 5. Send in your application